 Don’t refer to her as anybody’s ex!
 Amber Rose is her own woman, with her own opinion and she’s not afraid to speak her mind.
-Hate it or love it, she is a pop culture phenomenon, a feminist badass and has created her own lane in TV, thanks to her new talk show, “The Amber Rose Show.”
+Hate it or love it, she is a pop culture phenomenon, a feminist badass and has now created a lane for herself on TV thanks to her new talk show, “The Amber Rose Show.”
 She is raw, unfiltered and uncut.
 She’s unapologetically free and loving it.
 Amber Rose recently sat down with Blame Ebro to discuss her new talk show coming to VH1 on July 8, her 2016 SlutWalk and so much more.
 The biggest takeaway?
 Always expect the unexpected when it comes to Muva Rosebud.

 Blame Ebro: For a long time it has been rumored that you were coming to TV, you now have the talk show deal with VH1.
 What made you go the talk show route instead of the reality TV route that everyone is taking these days?